Animal symbolism in Chinese art 兽 shòu

 Bear 熊 xióng

 The bear is strong and brave and so symbolizes these qualities in art-work - the masculine side.
 If a pregnant woman dreams of a bear she is supposed to give birth to a son.
-Although the panda is the best known bear in China historically it was thte black and grizzly bears that used to widely roam through China over the centuries.
+Although the panda is the best known bear in China historically it was the black and grizzly bears that used to widely roam through most of China over the centuries.
 Many parts of a bear have been used in traditional medicine particularly the bile and bear paws were also eaten as a delicacy.
 A bear is considered a good talisman against robbers.
 In ancient times, up to the Han dynasty, when they were more numerous, they were used frequently as motifs in artwork.

 Bee 蜜蜂 mì fēng

-Bees are not often found in paintings but if they appear they represent, when combined with a monkey (猴 hóu), an aspiration to high office as 封 fēng means ‘bestow high office’ and 侯 hóu ‘a marquis’.
+Bees are not often found in paintings but if they appear they represent, when combined with a monkey (猴 hóu), an aspiration to high office as 封 fēng means ‘bestow high office’ and 侯 hóu ‘a marquis ➚’.
 Because bees bring about pollination they represent the male gender and so if bees are shown with peony flowers this shows a young man seeking love.

 The character for bee is composed of the insect radical with the character for an awl ➚ to represent its sharp sting.
 The wild Chinese bee is smaller and less ferocious than other bee species.
-The art of honey bee-keeping was considered a hobby and honey a luxury food so honey is rarely seen and used.
+The art of honey bee-keeping was considered a hobby and honey a luxury food and so is rarely seen and used.
 Chinese traditional bee hives were hour-glass shaped with a narrow central opening just large enough to let one bee through.